 THE IDEA: Create a cause brand to raise awareness and funds so people can have access to clean water, and promote it globally via a Cause Flash.

-THE BRAND: In 2014 David Clark creates “Water Now,” a cause brand that will be driven by the DCC Cause Flash social-media platform, which will raise awareness and funds so vulnerable people around the world can have access to clean water via the largest and most renown charity in the water space – World Vision Water.
+THE BRAND: In 2014 David Clark creates “Water Now,” a cause brand driven by the Cause Flash social media platform which raise unprecedented awareness and funds so vulnerable people around the world can have access to clean water via the largest and most renown water charity – World Vision Water.